SummonerSkies/Prevent-Ireland/README.md

 ## Overview

 ### Purpose
-A brief description of the project's purpose, what it aims to achieve, and the value it provides to the users.
-**Guidance:** Begin filling out this section during Phase 1: Ideation & Initial Setup.
-Clearly articulate the main goal of your project, what it aims to achieve, and how it will provide value to your target audience.
+The goal of PREVENT Ireland is to create an informative webpage that introduces the general public to the Prevent strategy and its education goals regarding radicalization.
+To facilitate this, the site's content should be well-organised and easy to digest, with a focus on simplicity and clarity.
+When visiting the site, they should know:
+- What is Prevent
+- What is radicalization and how to recognise it, and
+- How to report it to the appropriate authorities and/or community partners

 ### Target Audience
-Identify the target audience for your website and explain why this audience will benefit from the project.
-**Guidance:** Use this section to identify who will benefit from your project and why.
-This should be informed by your user stories and overall project objectives.
+This site should be useable by anyone seeking general information on the topic.

 ## User Stories